 The Circle of Spores subclass will grant you two new spells:

-• Animate Dead – Reanimate a corpse to create an undead servant
+• bg3 animate dead icon Animate Dead – Reanimate a corpse to create an undead servant

-• Gaseous Form – Transform yourself or an ally into a cloud of mist to avoid attacks, have Advantage on Saving Throws, fit through tiny gaps and immunity to falling.
-However while in mist form, you cannot attack or cast spells.
+• bg3 gaseous form icon Gaseous Form – Transform yourself or an ally into a cloud of mist to avoid attacks, have bg3 Advantage icon Advantage on Saving Throws, fit through tiny gaps and immunity to falling.
+However, while in mist form, you cannot attack or cast spells.

-In addition, you can choose one more Druid spell to prepare – you now have access to Third Level spells, too.
-Call Lightning is a good option – it deals considerable AOE damage, and you can recast it again each turn as long as you maintain Concentration.
+In addition, you can choose one more Druid spell to prepare – you now have access to Third Level spells, too. bg3 call lightning icon Call Lightning is a good option – it deals considerable AOE damage, and you can recast it again each turn as long as you maintain Concentration.

 Level 6

-At Level 6, you gain access to a new Circle of the Spores action.
-Fungal Infestation allows you to raise a zombie from a corpse.
-It costs a Reaction and a Fungal Infestation Charge to use.
+At Level 6, you gain access to a new Circle of the Spores action. bg3 fungal infestation icon Fungal Infestation allows you to raise a zombie from a corpse.
+It costs a bg3 reaction icon Reaction and a Fungal Infestation Charge to use.
 The Fungal Infestation Charges are replenished after every Long Rest.

-You can choose one more spell.
-Hold Person is a very strong stun that leaves an enemy very vulnerable to melee damage in particular.
+You can choose one more spell. hold person icon bg3 Hold Person is a very strong stun that leaves an enemy very vulnerable to melee damage in particular.
 The stun is practically a death sentence if you have a strong melee hitter in your party, such as a Barbarian or Fighter.
 You can upcast it to attempt to stun multiple enemies with one cast.

 You can also use your Wild Shape to transform into an Owlbear or a Panther.